SarcevicAntonio/SarcevicAntonio/urara/about-me.md

 title: About Me
 published: 1997-09-01
 updated: 2022-03-02
-flags: "unlisted"
+flags: 'unlisted'
 ---

 Loves to program User Interfaces in Svelte with TypeScript and plain CSS.

 Enjoys designing User Interfaces with Figma.

-Has professional experience with with Angular, Docker and GitlabCI.
+Has professional experience with Angular, Ruby on Rails, PostgreSQL, MongoDB, Docker, GitlabCI, GitHub Actions, Cypress and Playwright.

-Dabbled with Web Components, Vue, NodeJS, Python, Ruby on Rails and Java.
+Dabbled with Web Components, Vue, NodeJS, Python and Java.

 Working as a web developer at Clancy.Digital from Münster since 2022/4.